helenaferdy/helenaferdy.github.io/_posts/2023-10-17-forti-sdwan-hub-spoke-advpn.md

 <br>

-And on BGP Paths, we can see the local subnets of the spokes being advertised by BGP
+And on BGP Paths, we can also see the local subnets of the spokes being advertised by BGP

 ![x](/static/2023-10-17-forti-sdwan-hub-spoke-advpn/42.png)

 <br>

-On the client PC on Site 2, we can see the connectivity is up going to the Site 3
+On the client PC on Site 2, testing with ping proves that the connectivity is up going to the Site 3

 ![x](/static/2023-10-17-forti-sdwan-hub-spoke-advpn/43.png)